Rucilos/wpde/readme.md

 ## 🎉 Credits

-© Jindřich Ručil created and launched this project on Tuesday, February 6, 2024.
+© 2024 - present created by Jindřich Ručil and launched this project on Tuesday, February 6, 2024.
+© Tuesday, February 6, 2024 Jindřich Ručil crafted and launched this project